• Skip to primary navigation

 Packaged set of two thick center cut pork chops.

-*Be sure to see the recipe card below for ingredients, amounts & instructions!*
+*Be sure to see the free printable recipe card below for ingredients, exact amounts & instructions with tips!*

 This is the easiest method ever for getting pan-seared pork chops right!
 The even heating of cast-iron skillets means superb caramelization, color, and searing for anything you cook this way!

 Don't worry if you don't have a cast-iron skillet!
-Choose a skillet or non-stick frying pan with a good heavy-bottom to transfer heat as best as possible.
+Choose a skillet or non-stick frying pan with a good heavy bottom to transfer heat as best as possible.

 5 step-by-step process photos of searing the pork chops in cast iron skillet.

-3. Once the olive oil is shimmering or beginning to slightly smoke, set the pork chops in the cast iron skillet with the seasoned side facing downward.
+1. Sear.
+Once the olive oil is shimmering or beginning to slightly smoke, set the pork chops in the cast iron skillet with the seasoned side facing downward.
 Season the upward-facing side in the skillet.
 Cook for 4 minutes. *Do not move the pork chops before this time.
 No checking!
 This will interrupt the essential sear and you won’t get that caramelized crispness that holds in those succulent juices.

-6. Plate your cast iron pork chops with the pan juices drizzled over top, then lightly garnished with fresh chopped parsley or thyme.
+4. Serve.
+Plate your cast iron pork chops with the pan juices drizzled over top, then lightly garnished with fresh chopped parsley or thyme.

 You can serve these cast iron pork chops with an array of steamed mixed veggies, creamed spinach, corn on the cob, a potato or rice side dish, or a cool, crisp coleslaw.
 So delicious - dig in and enjoy!

-💭 Angela's Tips & Recipe Notes
+💭 Angela's Pro Tips & Recipe Notes

 🥡 Storing & Reheating

 On the rare occasion you have leftovers of this dish, storing is a snap.
 You can wrap them in foil or place the pork chops into an airtight container.
-I recommend reheating in the oven rather than the microwave for the best texture.
+Leftovers should be good to eat for about 2-3 days when stored properly in the fridge.

 🐖 Other Great Pork Chop Recipes

-• Honey Garlic Baked Pork Chops
+• Honey Garlic Baked Pork Chops - Double-coated pork chops are smothered with a sweet honey garlic sauce!

 Do you love a recipe you tried?
 Please leave a 5-star 🌟rating in the recipe card below and/or a review in the comments section further down the page.

 Stay in touch with me through social media @ Pinterest, Facebook, Instagram, or Twitter!
+Subscribe to the newsletter today (no spam, I promise)!
 Don't forget to tag me when you try one of my recipes!

 Print Recipe Leave A Comment